Add It Up

 Those could be a listing of almost anything.
 By themselves, they don’t look like much, but add them up and you’ve got nearly $5000.
 (Which could be a good thing if you’re talking about little bits of funds that you’ve got socked away here and there, but not such a good thing if the amounts are money you owe to various credit cards.)

 What about $3.86?
 Not much, right?
 But that happens to be what it costs for three chicken strips at Long John Silver’s.
-I added up all the little amounts like that that I used to spend on dining over the past 9 years, and came up with around $25,000.
+I added up all the little amounts like that that I used to spend on dining over the past 9 years and came up with around $25,000.
 Yeah, you read that right.
 Twenty-five thousand dollars.
-Adding it up really gave me the big picture.
+Adding it up gave me the big picture.

 1 year worth of drycleaning bills: $800.-